mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 <h2 class="experiment">Experiment & fun</h2>

-<p>To achive this effect we need to import google fonts.
+<p>To achieve this effect we need to import google fonts.
 One of them with additional query parameter - "text".
-This does that font deliver to us is just a subset, in this case it only contains one character.
-Then in css we can use our normal font stack like that:</p>
+This makes that font deliver to us is just a subset, in this case it only contains one character.
+Then in the css we can use our normal font stack like this:</p>

 <p>font-family: Lobster, 'Indie Flower'</p>

 <p>This mainly means: render first font for everything what first font is able to render - this case only one chatracter "&" and then fallback for everything on second font.
 Of course, this stack can be longer.
-Here's a full example: </p>
+Here is the complete examples: </p>

 <div class="example">